Carotid stenosis (carotid artery disease)

 Carotid stenosis is a narrowing of the carotid arteries, the two major arteries that carry oxygen-rich blood from the heart to the brain.
-Also called carotid artery disease, carotid stenosis is caused by a buildup of plaque inside the artery wall that reduces blood flow to the brain.
-The process of plaque buildup is called atherosclerosis.
-Carotid stenosis is a major risk factor for stroke and can lead to brain damage.
+Also called carotid artery disease, carotid stenosis is caused by a buildup of plaque (atherosclerosis) inside the artery wall that reduces blood flow to the brain.
 Treatment aims to reduce the risk of stroke by controlling or removing plaque buildup and preventing blood clots.

 Blood supply of the brain